openmsi/openmsistream_short_course/cheat_sheets/01_setup_for_activities.md

 ## Cloning and installing this repository

 Now we're ready to get the code that's in this repository!
-To do that, create a new folder called "short_course" on your Desktop, navigate to it in your terminal window, and type:
+To do that, create a new folder called "short_course" on your Desktop, navigate to it in your terminal (or Anaconda PowerShell Prompt) window, and type:

     git clone https://github.com/openmsi/openmsistream_short_course.git